Nuhru1/Motion-Detection-with-Raspberry-Pi/README.md

-# Home surveillance and motion detection with the Raspberry Pi, OpenCV, and Dropbox
+# Motion detection with the Raspberry Pi, OpenCV, and Dropbox

 In this project if the raspberry camera detect a motion, it will first capture and store the picture locally in a temporary file and then send the picture into dropbox.
 After sending sending the picture into dropbox it will delete the temporary file.